imthepooh/movietelebot/README.md

 # movietelebot
-Telegram bot using open movie database api
+Telegram bot using open movie database api setup to be deployed on Heroku Dyno